 All sophomores, juniors, seniors, and graduate students are permitted to possess and operate a motor vehicle on campus.
 Certain students living in residence halls may be required to park their vehicle in restricted areas.
-Freshmen, unless they are commuting from home, are not permitted to possess or operate a motor vehicle on the campus without special permission from the Student Services Office.
+Freshmen, unless they are commuting from home, are not permitted to possess or operate a motor vehicle on the campus without special permission.